 Chase Ink cards are our favorite option when we have larger expenses coming that help us to meet the higher minimum spend.
 This card will allow you to transfer its points to all of Chase’s travel partners like Hyatt, United, Southwest, and more.

 This card used to offer 100k points but required a $15,000 spend.
+An offer for 120,000 points after spending $8000 in three months ran from July to early September 2024.

 World of Hyatt Credit Cards